Pay without using your bank card

 Which cards can I add to Android Pay?

 Your KBC Bank Card.
 It's ideal for making all your small contactless payments.
 You'll first need to check in KBC Mobile whether or not your card has been activated for contactless payments.
-In a few months you'll also be able to add your KBC credit card or KBC Prepaid Card.

 How do I add my card?